 Konstantin Popović began his violin studies at the age of five in Belgrade, Yugoslavia, where he was acknowledged as the most promising beginner violinist by the members of the board of education for strings.

 Parallel to his achievements in violin, at the age of seven, Konstantin was appointed vocal soloist in a renowned youth choir Drinka Pavlovic.
-This choir was frequently broadcast on radio and television and also created three separate recordings featuring Konstantin as a vocal soloist.

-At the age of seventeen, Konstantin graduated from a music high school, MS Mokranjac, in Belgrade having accumulated numerous awards at the highest national violin competition.
+Konstantin graduated from a music high school, MS Mokranjac, in Belgrade having accumulated numerous awards at the highest national violin competition.
 Konstantin studied violin with Vlada Bobić in Belgrade.

-Shortly after graduation, Konstantin immigrated to Toronto, Canada where he continued his studies at the University of Toronto in the music performance department under Leo Wigdorchik.
+After graduation, Konstantin immigrated to Toronto, Canada where he continued his studies at the University of Toronto in the music performance department under Leo Wigdorchik.

-As a soloist, Konstantin has had the honour of collaborating with conductors such as Giuseppe Lanzetta, Nurhan Arman, Peter Wiebe, Charles Greenwell, Ivars Taurins, Janez Govednik, Mark Skazinetsky, Fabio Mastrangelo, John Morris Russell and Robert Franz.
+Konstantin has had the honour of collaborating with conductors such as Giuseppe Lanzetta, Nurhan Arman, Peter Wiebe, Charles Greenwell, Ivars Taurins, Janez Govednik, Mark Skazinetsky, Fabio Mastrangelo, John Morris Russell and Robert Franz.